freeCodeCamp/classroom/README.md

 ### Optional - GitPod Dev Environment

-If you want ready made dev environment in your browser, make a fork of this repository and then prefix your fork with gitpod.io/#:
+If you want a ready made dev environment in your browser, make a fork of this repository and then prefix your fork with gitpod.io/#:
 `gitpod.io/#https://github.com/{your-name}/{fork-name}`
 You will still need to setup your NextAuth related environment variables in the .env file.
 For setting up on local, follow the instructions below.